gnina/phinder/README.md

 You will see the OptimalPharmacophore directory appear in the receptor directory with the generated pharmacophores!

 Congrats!
 You have completed your first Phind!
 Now you can review your Pharmacophores in PyMOL.
-To do so make sure you have the load_json module for PyMOL it can be found [here](https://sourceforge.net/projects/pharmer/files/)
+To do so make sure you have the load_query module for PyMOL it can be found [here](https://sourceforge.net/projects/pharmer/files/)